Two hours later, the soldiers were ordered to line up.

 Zobid's thoughts churned.

-Ordinary soldiers stepped aside instinctively.
+Ordinary soldiers instinctively stepped aside.

 Noa's chest tightened.

-Then the mocking warrior returned.
+From the left, the same mocking warrior returned.

-> "Hey, fallen prince," he said loudly, making sure everyone could hear.
+"Hey, fallen prince," he said loudly,

 Noa said nothing.

-The warrior's smirk faltered.
+The warrior's smirk vanished.

-Noa, in a serious tone:
+Noa replied in a serious tone:

 The others fell silent, watching.